University Endowments Lose Money

 ``We tend to be not too awful concerned about short-term changes in the market,″ said John Scarffe, spokesman for the Kansas University Endowment Association.

-Most universities and colleges, in fact, are not terribly worried about a 10 percent drop in their value, said Todd Petzel, chief investment officer of the Westport, Conn.-based Common Fund, a not-for-profit investment company for schools, colleges and universities.
+Most universities and colleges, in fact, are not terribly worried about a 10 percent drop, said Todd Petzel, chief investment officer of the Westport, Conn.-based Common Fund, a not-for-profit investment company for schools, colleges and universities.

 Petzel said most endowment funds invest between 60 and 75 percent of their assets in stocks.
 Since the stock market declined 10 percent in August and the bond market rose only a percent or two, he said, a 10 percent decline is pretty standard.